 COMMENTS: Final verified tides have been applied from the Sand Point tide gauge (9459450).
-The shoal was found using LIDAR.
-DTON item 1 was submitted during data collection from the field.
+The shoals were found using LIDAR.
+DTON items 1 through 4 were submitted during data collection from the field.
+DTON item 5 was submitted upon the completion of product compilation from the Biloxi MS office.

-Questions concerning this report should be directed to the Survey Manager, Mr. Scott Ramsay, in the Fugro LADS, Inc. office in Biloxi MS, at (228) 594-6800.
+Questions concerning this report should be directed to the Survey Manager, Mr. Scott Ramsay, in the Fugro LADS Inc. office in Biloxi MS. at (228) 594 6800.